 “Scope of Work” shall mean the description of Work to be performed and Equipment to be provided by Contractor as set forth in Article 3.

-“Security” shall mean the Retention Bond [and the Parent Guarantee] together with any other security for the benefit of Owner for any of the obligations of Contractor under this Agreement.
+“Security” shall mean the Retention Bond [and the Parent Guarantee] together with any other security for the benefit of Owner or Construction Manager for any of the obligations of Contractor under this Agreement.

 “Site” shall mean the real property described in Exhibit I. [Exhibit should include any laydown area.]